EdgeFirstAI/documentation/docs/models/validation/metrics/segmentation.md

   <figcaption>Segmentation Metrics</figcaption>
 </figure>

 The equations for precision, recall, and accuracy are similar to object detection, except that in segmentation we are classifying predictions as either true or false on a pixel-by-pixel basis.
-Shown below are the equations for precision, recall, and accuracy.
+Shown below are the equations for precision, recall, and accuracy/F1.

 $$
 \text{precision} = \frac{\text{true predictions}}{\text{total predictions}}